← Blog |

 Ignoring meal timing around training

 A high-carb meal 1 to 2 hours before training and a protein-rich meal within 2 hours after training supports performance and recovery.
-The plan above places the high-carb smoothie at breakfast (ideal for morning trainers) and the protein-dense tuna wrap at lunch (post-workout).
-Adjust timing based on when your client trains.
+This plan leans on carb-forward breakfasts (ideal for morning trainers) and protein-dense lunches, so adjust the meal order to match when your client trains.

 No progress tracking